Acid Reflux and Dental Implications - GERD

 - Wheezing, dry cough, hoarseness or chronic sore throat

-Early detection of tooth wear by our team is important in early diagnosis. it is important to be aware of the various medical conditions that increase the risks of tooth wear.
+- Recognition of tooth surface changes: Early detection of tooth wear by our team is important in early diagnosis.
+It is important to be aware of the various medical conditions that increase the risks of tooth wear.
 These include diseases that affect salivary glands or medications that decrease salivary function.
-Low salivary flow reduces its buffering and clearance effect, predisposing teeth to demineralization.
+Low salivary flow reduces its buffering and clearance effect, predisposing teeth to demineralisation.
 Early recognition of surface changes is essential.
 It is the most important step in management of GERD-related risk.
 Initial signs include the first stages of erosion with chalkiness and loss of lustre.
 More advanced erosion follows, with a corresponding increase in lustre and transparency.

-Remineralization therapy is an important part of protecting the long-term health of the dentition.
-And may be recommended to you as a part of your self-care routine.
-Not only will these treatments help you reduce erosion due to acid reflux, they will also help to control damage to the enamel from other demineralization factors, such as excessive ingestion of acidic foods and beverages (e.g., soft drinks, sports drinks, citric acid in foods and drinks).
+- Remineralisation therapy is an important part of protecting the long-term health of the dentition and may be recommended to you as a part of your self-care routine.
+Not only will these treatments help you reduce erosion due to acid reflux, they will also help to control damage to the enamel from other demineralisation factors, such as excessive ingestion of acidic foods and beverages (e.g., soft drinks, sports drinks, citric acid in foods and drinks).

 - Are you taking prescription medication for acid reflux?

 - Do you often get a burning feeling behind your breastbone (heartburn)?

 - Do you often feel stomach contents (liquid or food) moving upwards to your throat or mouth (regurgitation)?

 - Do you often have a pain in the centre of the stomach?

 - Do you often have difficulty getting a good night’s sleep because of your heartburn and/or regurgitation?